gmarchet/dnn-workshop/labs/object-detection/README.md

 # Introduction

 We use Fast R-CNN to find rough locations and types of groceries in pictures.

-Please see the `FindingGroceriesInImages.ipynb` Jupyter Notebook for details.
+## Notebook
+We will use the `FindingGroceriesInImages.ipynb` notebook that comes pre-installed with the Deep_learning_frameworks/CNTK examples.

 ## C Library code

 The Fast R-CNN implementation for CNTK depends on custom C code from the original Fast R-CNN [GitHub repo](https://github.com/rbgirshick/fast-rcnn) which has been built for 64-bit Windows and Python 3.4.
 In theory, building this code for other versions of Python and other operating systems is possible, but I have yet to do so.
 Once again, if you find yourself doing so, please submit a pull request as I'd love to extend this beyond just Windows.

-# Appendix

 ## Why Fast R-CNN?